Do Professional Chefs Use Cast Iron Cookware?

 Easy to Clean

-Compared to other cooking utensils, cast iron is fairly easy to clean.
-In fact, seasoned cast iron pans should not be cleaned with soap (unless you plan on drying afterward).
+Compared to other cooking utensils, cast iron is relatively easy to clean.
+Seasoned cast iron pans should not be cleaned with soap (unless you plan on drying afterward).

-To clean cooking pots or pans made from cast iron, all you’ll need to do is rinse the pan in hot water, scrubbing gently (or vigorously) with a brush until the surface is clean.
+To clean cooking pots or pans made from cast iron, you’ll need to rinse the pan in hot water, scrubbing gently (or vigorously) with a brush until the surface is clean.

 And in case you’re dealing with those stubborn foods that stick to the surface, the trick is to boil water in the skillet and allow it to stand for 15-20 minutes.